 Getting to the Field of Light is easy from Fresno.
 All you have to do is take 41 south until you reach the 46, then head west to 4380 CA-46 in Paso Robles, 93446.
-(It’s just before Eberle Winery, so if you’ve hit Eberle, turn around – you’ve passed the entrance.)
+Just ensure that you have the best camera backpack for travel because the trudge uphill can get a little arduous.

 I highly recommend taking advantage of the opportunity to experience Bruce Munro’s Field of Light while we are lucky enough to have it so close to us.
 From speaking to the docents, we learned people have traveled from all over the world to see it, and as Fresnans we only have to drive 113 miles down the highway.

 A few quick tips: If you go, please note you can not take flash photos or use professional photography equipment, and I strongly suggest arriving before sunset so you can watch the lights slowly begin to glow and get brighter as the sky gets darker.
 There are two different walking paths through the lights – one is wheelchair/stroller accessible and the other is not.
 Wear comfortable walking shoes.
 Even those who can’t walk very far will still be able to enjoy the experience.